hyperledger/indy-node/design/anoncreds.md

     issued before time B can be successfully verified using old key, and all credentials issued between B and C becomes invalid.
     All new credentials issued after C should be verifiable against the new key.
     1. The Issuer needs to be able to rotate the keys multiple times.
 Requirement 5.ii must be true for each key rotation.
+    1. The Issuer needs to be able to deprecate all credentials created by a rotated key and re-issue all existing credentials.
 1. Revocation
-    1. Verifier needs to be able to Verify that the credential is not revoked at the current time (the time when proof request is created).
     1. Verifier needs to be able to Verify that the credential is not revoked at the given time (any time in the past).
 1. Querying
     1. One needs to be able to get all CRED_DEFs created by the given Issuer DID.
     1. One needs to be able to get all SCHEMAs created by the given Issuer DID.
     1. One needs to be able to get all SCHEMAs with the given name created by the given Issuer DID.
     1. One needs to be able to get all SCHEMAs with the given name and version created by the given Issuer DID.
-    1. One needs to be able to get all REVOC_REG_DEFs created by the given Issuer DID.
+    1. One needs to be able to get all REVOC_REGs created by the given Issuer DID.
-    1. One needs to be able to get all REVOC_REG_DEFs created by the given Issuer DID for the given CRED_DEF.
+    1. One needs to be able to get all REVOC_REGs created by the given Issuer DID for the given CRED_DEF.

-## Referencing Schemas, CredDefs and RevocRegs
+## Referencing Anoncreds Entities

 <b>Reqs 4</b>